TevvinStrong/Inventory-Management-System/README.md

 - This file lists the required Python packages and their versions.
 It is used to install the required packages when building the Docker image.

 ### Prerequisites:
 1. Docker: Ensure you have Docker installed on your machine.
-If not, you can download and install it from the official website.
+If not, you can download and install it from the official website: https://www.docker.com/.

 # Step-by-Step Setup(How to Run):
 ### Clone the Repository: